vimond/replay/plans.md

 * Make sure setting different sources subsequently works.
 Also test that an empty source shuts down video in a clean way.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.
+* Respect new set of playback technologies in VideoStreamer, replacing dashImpl prop.

 Before settling the architecture: Revise rendering and improve performance.
 Probably drop render prop.